adisnuhic/go-clean-graphql/README.md

 **Some Notes**: In this project i was using DI (dependency injection) container for managing and handling dependencies between various components of an application.

-For logging i was using zerolog.
-Since service layer should not depend on any external packages, frameworks etc. I was using adapter pattern so it depends on interface.
-If you want to replace zerolog with some other package you can do it, all you need to do is to implement the interface and the methods regarding that package.

 **Terminology**: Some terminology may differ from team to team

 - Domain / Model / Entity